-- Flight mode setting configuration a.
+- a.
+Flight mode setting configuration

-- Aileron, Up" travel setting b.
+- b.
+Aileron, Up" travel setting

-- Aileron, Down travel setting с.
+- c.
+Aileron, Down" travel setting

 The aileron differential function reduces the downward travel of the aileron(s) to help eleminate any adverse yaw tendencies in rolling maneuvers.
 Semi-Symmetrical airfoils with an aileron in the down position induce higher drag than when the aileron is in the up position.